finnito/Science/content/11sci/as90940/_index.md

     - __Ngā Whāinga Ako__: Use $W = Fd$ and $Ep = mgh$ to determine amounts of energy transfer.
     - Compare similarities/differences of $W = Fd$ and $Ep = mgh$ to understand that they can be the same
     - Practice question in slides
-    - Homework booklet Q33 as more practice
+    - Mahi Kāinga booklet Q33 as more practice
     - __Whakamātau__: Bungs Away
     	+ https://www.riskassess.co.nz/risk_assessment/8752509
     	+